 Can Re-Piping My Home Help Fix Low Water Pressure?

-In the event that the problem appears to be widespread throughout your home, it may be helpful to check with your neighbors to see if they are experiencing similar issues.
-If multiple homes in your area are affected, it’s possible that the root cause of the problem is the city water supply system.
+If it appears the problem is with your entire home, check with your neighbors to see if they, too, have low water pressure.
+If multiple homes in your subdivision are affected, then the problem could be with the city water supply system.

 Check your water main shutoff and your water meter valve, if you have city water, to make sure both of these supply lines are fully opened.
 If they are not, open them fully, then check the water pressure inside your home to see if the problem is fixed.